adamkarvonen/chess_llm_interpretability/README.md

 See all options: `python train_test_chess.py -h`

+To add new functions, refer to `utils/custom_functions_guide.md`.

 All experiments in this repo can be done with less than 1 GB of VRAM.
 Training probes on the 8 layer model takes about 10 minutes on my RTX 3050.

+# OthelloGPT

+This repo can also be used for training linear probes on OthelloGPT.
+Refer to `utils/othello_data_filtering.ipynb`.

 # Interventions